 or using the query string:

-Usually, the results are overall better when ImageEngine gets to decide how to optimize the image.
+Usually, the results are better overall when ImageEngine decides how to optimize the image.
 That means no URL parameters or directives are required, just the plain image url:

 Note the presence of the